-As there was a significant interaction between accessions and years, the HTI of the accessions was grouped into representative groups using the BLUPs for HTI by a hierarchical cluster analysis (using Ward's incremental sum of squares method), and this analysis yielded five clusters that differed significantly.
-Three accessions (ICC 2482, ICC 2593 and ICC 11903) were tested in Patancheru but not in Kanpur, as three previously tested checks (ICC 5912, ICC 07110 and ICCV 92944) were included in their place.
-Thus, the common entries across locations, those were included in this clustering exercise, were 277.
-Based on the extent of cluster group means of the HTI, these were identified as (1) stable tolerant (with HTI means 0.81 in Patancheru and 1.01 in Kanpur), (2) tolerant only at Patancheru (1.04 and 0.09), (3) tolerant only at Kanpur (-0.15 and 0.71), (4) moderately tolerant (0.10 and -0.18) and (5) stable sensitive (-0.71 and -0.15).
+As there was a significant interaction between accessions and years, the HTI of the accessions were grouped into representative groups using the BLUPs for HTI by a hierarchical cluster analysis (using Ward's incremental sum of squares method) and this analysis yielded five clusters that differed significantly.
+Three accessions (ICC 2482, ICC 2593 and ICC 11903) that were tested in Patancheru but not in Kanpur, as three previously tested checks (ICC 5912, ICC 07110 and ICCV 92944) were included in their place.
+Thus the common entries across locations, those were included in this clustering exercise, were 277.
+Based on the extent of cluster group means of the HTI, these were identified as: 1. stable tolerant (with HTI means 0.81 in Patancheru and 1.01 in Kanpur), 2. tolerant only at Patancheru (1.04 and 0.09), 3. tolerant only at Kanpur (-0.15 and 0.71), 4. moderately tolerant (0.10 and -0.18) and 5. stable sensitive (-0.71 and -0.15).
 The stable tolerant group comprised of 18 accessions (Table 4), while the stable sensitive group comprised of 82 accessions out of the 277 used for clustering.
-For the
+For the sake of brevity, the data of 5 genotypes that were the most sensitive and made a sub-cluster with in the sensitive cluster is being presented (Table 4).
+The tolerant only at Patancheru group was comprised of 34 accessions (Table 5), while the tolerant only at Kanpur group was comprised of 23 accessions (Table 6) and the moderately tolerant group comprised 120 entries, respectively.
+ICC 14778, a stable drought tolerant entry and ICC 4958, a well known drought tolerant genotype with high root mass (Krishnamurthy et al., 2010) have also ranked as stable heat tolerant entries in this study (Table 4).
+Ten other entries that ranked as the next order drought tolerant accessions in the previous work also appeared as stable heat tolerant ones.
+Similarly 13 stable sensitive entries appeared also in a previous drought tolerance assessment and 11 of them were ranked to be moderately tolerant (Data not shown).